ykoblick/Shabbat-Faq/faq.md

     * Shabbat.com is the brainchild of Rabbi Benzion Klatzko.
 It's mission is to enable and fosture enduring connections within the Jewish People.
-    Whether it's a life partner, a guest to invite, a loving family sought for Shabbat hosting, or simply a new connection - Shabbat.com endevours to
+    Whether it's a life partner, a guest to invite, a loving family sought for Shabbat hosting, or simply a new connection - Shabbat.com endevours to facilitate global kindness.

 5. I love Shabbat.com and would like to contribuite towards it Herculean efforts.
 How can I?

   * You can contribute on a one-time or ongoing basis.
 Shabbat.com is a registered 501c3 non profit Corporation under the umbrella of the Od Yavo foundation.
     All donations are therefore tax deductible.
+Navigate to our <a href='https://www.shabbat.com/donate'>donate page</a>.

 ### Privacy: